 In this article, you will find:

-Stress in middle schoolWith nervous energy skyrocketing, the girls of this generation need the adults in their lives to do far more than in the past.
+Recognizing Effects of Stress on GirlsWith nervous energy skyrocketing, the girls of this generation need the adults in their lives to do far more than in the past.
 Along with general understanding and support, they need voices of reason to counteract both the stress-inducing messages they get from this culture and the demoralizing, self-defeating beliefs some of them persist in telling themselves.
 But for this to happen, parents and teachers first must recognize the distress underlying teen girls' attitudes and behavior.

 Many signs of stress are so common that they are accepted as the normal, even expected, cost of leading busy, productive lives.
 What teen, for example, hasn't procrastinated in doing her homework, overreacted to a situation with a friend, or frozen while taking a test?
 What girl hasn't lost her temper, been moody, excessively tired, or occasionally used aches or pains as an excuse to stay home from school?
 It is the rare daughter who hasn't taken out her troubles on a younger sibling or stayed up until all hours and then been late for school the next morning.

 Every parent and teacher should be aware of these basic truths about the insidious, sometimes devastating, effects of stress on girls throughout the school years:

 Young Girls Are Afflicted

 The first thing adults need to know is this: Stress for success is no longer exclusive to ambitious high school seniors engaged in the nerve-racking college-application process.
 The epidemic in this culture has spread to ever-younger girls, infecting those on the cusp of puberty as well as older adolescents.
 Too often I hear the voices of girls who already feel very tired and defeated, though they have yet to graduate from the relatively protected confines of elementary school.